 Taking You with Me: The Pi'illodium will self-destruct once it runs extremely low on HP.
 If you don't destroy it in time, it will self-destruct (taunting you before it does) and cause massive damage.
 If both of the Mario Bros get KO'd, it's a game over (or loss in the Battle Ring).
 Interestingly, the countdown is in real time, rather than being turn-based.
 As such, the execution time of attacks becomes critical.

-Talking to Himself: Literal example when the Dreamy Wakeport Tour Guide is actually Big Massif.
+Talking to Themself: In Dreamy Wakeport, the tour guide is actually Big Massif.
 So when Big Massif called him on his phone, it was actually him talking to himself.